dart-lang/site-www/src/_guides/libraries/java-interop.md

 so you can use `package:jnigen` to automatically generate the Dart bindings for a given Java API.

-You can decompile Kotlin to Java, allowing `package:jnigen` to generate bindings for Kotlin as well.
+You can compile Kotlin to Java bytecode, allowing `package:jnigen` to generate bindings for Kotlin as well.

 ## Simple Java example